v1kko/daetools/trunk/daetools-package/daetools/docs/getting_started.rst

      # Report ALL variables in the model
      sim.m.SetReportingOn(True)

-     # Show the daeSimulator window to choose the other information needed for optimization
+     # Show the daeSimulator window to choose the other information needed for optimisation
      simulator = daeSimulator(app, simulation=sim, nlpsolver=nlp)
      simulator.show()